pberard19/emergency_response_plan/README.md

 Some engineers are not used to the sudden chaos of a production outage.
 They are immediately overwhelmed by the amount of data they must sift through, the number of incoming pings, and the sudden (and often angry) pressure coming from leadership.
 No plan is going to adequately prepare you mentally for this challenge.
 Mental grit comes with practice and experience, in the meantime:

 Don't panic.
 Breathe.
 Take notes.

+"The opposite of fear is curiosity"

+How can you keep panic and fear at bay when customers are angry and the damages seem to be escalating?
+Stay curious; be a scientist.
+Write down a hypothesis of what is broken, some methodologies to gather data to prove/disprove the hypothesis, and then go collect that data.
+Try to use the mindset "Huh, I wonder why that is" instead of "Oh no, everything is broken".